Kountche/Kountche/README.md

 - 👋 Hi, I’m @Kountche
-- 👀 I’m interested in web and mobile development and linix administration
+- 👀 I’m interested in web and mobile development and lunix administration
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate in all projects allowing me to deepen my knowledge and share mine
 - 📫 How to reach me ...